branztg/Impact-of-News-on-my-Portfolio/README.md

    This project was completed utilizing Jupyter notebook.
 Jupyter notebook contains python code and displays our Projects findings.
 There is no need to install libraries as you will only need to open a "IPYNB" file to display the Python code containing our projects results.
 This is a research project, and the analysis is here available on the Readme file.

 # Motovation & Summary
+The project involves collecting news articles and examining their impact on the stock and cryptocurrency prices of a specific portfolio.
+The goal is to analyze the correlation between news coverage and market fluctuations.
+Specifically, the analysis aims to determine what to buy during periods of good and bad news

 # Package Requirements and Versions
 pip install x ; where 'x' is the package listed below: